BoltMk0/LaunchpadRadioTool/README.md

 displayed numbers.

 ## Using LaunchpadRadioTool
-The main program can be found (relative to the downloaded unzipped folder) at:
+The main program can be found (relative to this file) at:

 `./src/Launchpad.pd`